juanfonsecaLS1/TT_-Scottish_Household_Survey/README.md

 As in the previous analysis, we are interested only in the bicycle trips (`mode` = `4`).
 Although bike might not be the main mode for all the trip, all bike stages are considered for this analysis.
-Subsequently, we select the columns of interest and discard duplicated records
+Subsequently, we select the columns of interest

 ``` r
 bike_stages <- data.stage |>